 Starting Bash with the --posix command-line option or executing ‘set -o posix’ while Bash is running will cause Bash to conform more closely to the posix standard by changing the behavior to match that specified by posix in areas where the Bash default differs.

-, Bash enters posix mode after reading the
+When invoked as sh, Bash enters posix mode after reading the

 startup files.